Run these 3 commands in order: git rm -r --cached . git add . git commit -m "Fix .gitignore - stop tracking ignored files"

 __pycache__ folders and .pyc files still showing up in git status even after adding to .gitignore.

-🔗 Need a complete Python .gitignore?Use our Python gitignore template →
+git push🔗 Need a complete Python .gitignore?Use our Python gitignore template →

 node_modules directory was committed before adding to .gitignore.
 Repository size is huge.